Spooks series 7: Broadcast and ratings

 The series was broadcast every Monday from 27 October to 8 December 2008 on BBC One, with the exception of the second episode, which aired on a Tuesday, the day after the first episode.
 However, the second through to the seventh episodes were repeated on BBC Three sometime after the BBC One broadcasts of the previous episode.
 The first episode "New Allegiances" was seen by 5.5 million and was given a strong audience share of 23.4 per cent.
 Although ratings were high, the premiere was down from the 6.6 million seen by the premiere of the previous sixth series.
-Some of the later episodes faced heavy competition from I'm a Celebrity, Get Me Out of Here! on ITV1, however despite this, ratings for Spooks remained steady.
+Some of the later episodes faced heavy competition from I'm a Celebrity, Get Me Out of Here! on ITV1; despite this, ratings for Spooks remained steady.
 The finale "Nuclear Strike" gave the seventh series its strongest ratings, with six million viewers.
 Combining both BBC One and BBC Three viewings, viewing figures for the seventh series averaged 6.13 million per episode.
 The series also became the ninth most watched series from BBC iPlayer, an Internet television service, of 2008.